unclesal/xenon/README.md

 # XENON

+Multi-agent modeling of air traffic and airports operations.

+# How to compile and / or install

 Please do not compile nor install it, because this project still does not do anything useful.

 # Terms and agreements